Ndman90/printf/README.md

 # printf
-Collaboration project on implementation of printf function in the C standard libray by Onwuamaegbu Ndubuisi and Solomon Bassey
+Collaboration project on implementation of printf function in the C standard libray by Onwuamaegbu Ndubuisi and Solomon Bassey.